Jan M. Hoem Award for Social Policy and Family Demography

 Rules of play for the Jan M. Hoem Award

-· Candidates are early/mid-career scholars with at least five years of experience after their PhD.
+· Candidates are mid-career scholars with at least five years of experience after their PhD.
 Candidates should be member of EAPS.

 · Candidates may nominate themselves for this Award.
-Candidates may also be nominated by at least five peers who are members of EAPS and who are residing in at least three different countries.
+Candidates may also be nominated by at least three peers who are members of EAPS and who are residing in at least two different countries.
 The Jury may also invite nominations.

 · Nominations should include a short (maximum one page) explanatory statement as well as a curriculum vitae of the nominee.